BarHoter/food_blockchain/README.md

 ## Admin interface

-See [docs/admin.md](docs/admin.md) for details on running the optional Postgres-backed UI.
+See [docs/admin.md](docs/admin.md) for details on running the optional Postgres-backed UI, including the automated `npm run sync:actors` command and admin button that imports on-chain actors into a freshly reset database.

 ## Styling